kshivam99/Ecommerce/README.md

-# exercise box
+# Ecommerce site made in react Js

 ## About the setup

-- This codesandbox has mock API server running.
+- Fetching products using a mock server in mirage
 - Products are at "/api/products"
-- You can see the fields coming by console logging the output from axios call
+- You can get the fields coming by console logging the output from axios call

-## Challenge

-- Load products on page load

-  - Make sure you show loader while the app is loading
-  - Handle error as well

-- Use the card which we made in CSS class to showcase the product with thumbnail image

-- Make sure you use async/await